Skip to content

 Native to North America, the Hairy Woodpecker(Leuconotopicus Villosus) is a medium-sized bird with a long, straight bill.

-These bird names that start with H have black and white stripes on its back and a redhead that extends halfway down their neck.
+These bird names that start with H have black and white stripes on their backs and a redhead that extends halfway down their neck.

 The male has a red patch on each cheek.
-Their diet consists of insects, carrion, acorns, beech nuts, and tree sap.
+Their diet includes insects, carrion, acorns, beech nuts, and tree sap.

 These bird names that start with H are monogamous throughout their lifetime and will often re-mate after one dies.